morelo-network/Morelo-GUI/README.md

 python -m pip install requests python -m pip install psutil
 ```
-If some another package is missed, script will tell you during execution.
+If some other package is missed, script will tell you during execution.

 ### Usage